MaksimDzhangirov/backendBankExample/docs/part42-eng.md

 return rsp, nil
 ```

-We're dono with the implementation of the `LoginUser` RPC.
+We're done with the implementation of the `LoginUser` RPC.
 Let's open the terminal and restart the gRPC server.
 Reconnect
 to it with Evans client.
-This time, we will call the LoginUser
+This time, we will call the `LoginUser`
 RPC.
 Enter the username and password we created before.

 ```shell